nualagr/dargan-health-foods/TESTING.md

 &#9745; Search for specific products by name or category.

-As well as using the aforementioned Department and Category links, users can access specific products by entering a brand name, product-title, tag or ingredient into the search bar on the navbar.
+As well as using the aforementioned 'Department' and 'Category' links, users can access specific products by entering a brand name, product-title, tag or ingredient into the search bar on the navbar.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-navbar-desktop-device.png "Screenshot of the search bar on the navbar on a desktop device.")